-22I do not allow the landlord to self-occupy the unit.
-The function also accounts for depreciation over the τ_n periods and scappage of units at the bottom of the quality distribution.
-Appendix O-D provides further details on $\ell(q|.)$ and its estimation.
+&lt;sup>21I rule out that landlords self-occupy rental units.
+The function accounts for depreciation over the $\tau_n$ periods and scrappage of units at the bottom of the quality distribution.
+Appendix O-C provides further details.

 Aggregate Demand.
 Aggregate demand consists of local and external demand,